nick3/bob-plugin-doubao-seed-translation/docs/README_EN.md

 > **Note**
 >
-> When connecting to Doubao Seed Transformer, set `Stream Output` to `Disable` and leave the System/User prompts blank to apply the built-in defaults.
+> When connecting to Doubao Seed Transformer, you can keep `Stream Output` set to `Enable` for real-time results, or switch to `Disable` if you prefer the response once it is complete.
+Leaving the System/User prompts blank keeps the built-in defaults.

 ## Introduction

 ChatGPT showcases the greatness of GPT models, so I have implemented the Bob translation + polishing + grammar modification plugin using OpenAI's API, with outstanding results!

 This repository is a fork of yetone's original [OpenAI Translator Bob Plugin](https://github.com/openai-translator/bob-plugin-openai-translator).
 Key differences highlight:
-- Doubao Seed Transformer is now a first-class provider with a model preset and non-streaming handling tailored to the EdgeOne adapter;
+- Doubao Seed Transformer is now a first-class provider with a model preset and streaming-friendly handling tailored to the EdgeOne adapter;
-- Configuration manuals clarify that Doubao requires disabling streaming while keeping System/User prompts empty for the default prompts;
+- Configuration manuals explain that Doubao supports streaming while the System/User prompts can remain empty to use the defaults;
 - Plugin metadata, packaging artifacts, and release automation now reference `nick3/bob-plugin-doubao-seed-translation` and the renamed package.

 The plugin now works with OpenAI, OpenAI Compatible services, Azure OpenAI, Google Gemini, and the Doubao Seed Transformer edge adapter.
-Doubao currently responds only in non-streaming mode—the plugin falls back automatically, and you can keep the System/User prompts empty to use the built-in defaults.
+Doubao now supports streaming responses—enable it for live updates, or leave it disabled to receive the final result in one shot.
+Keeping the System/User prompts empty applies the built-in defaults.

 <details>